26 июня 2018

 5. Night life and clubs

 No idea.
 Honestly.
-Sorry, I can not give any advice here at all since I prefer other kinds of entertainment 😊
+Sorry, I can not give any advice here at all since in my late 40's I prefer other kinds of entertainment 😊

 6. Personal safety